Trevor-FanshaweC/Python_RPG/README.md

 A little rough, but it's working... needs some improvement => enemies need some logic for their magic; cash isn't really working properly and spell cost needs some tweaking.
 But it's getting there!

+Also needs some work on the formatting... text games don't look great

 Built with VSCode (which is awesome)

 Dependencies: